-Many of my clients come from the medical or allied health fields, so I have a wealth of experience in health care copywriting and an excellent knowledge of the AHPRA advertising guidelines.
+Many of our clients come from the medical or allied health fields, so we have a wealth of experience in health care copywriting and an excellent knowledge of the AHPRA advertising guidelines.

-This means that you don’t have to fear a breach notice, fines, or penalties when you choose me to write the content for your website or other promotional material.
+This means that you don’t have to fear a breach notice, fines or penalties, when you choose Front Page SEO to write your website content.

 As a registered health practitioner, you’ve spent many years studying and developing your knowledge.
-While you could write your own website content, there are a couple of very good reasons why you probably shouldn’t (apart from lack of time, and the fact that you aren’t an expert in SEO copywriting):
+While you could write your own website content, there are a some very good reasons why you probably shouldn’t:

 Here are the same terms rephrased in ways that the general public will understand (even if the terminology may not be medically “correct”):

 Don’t ever be fooled into thinking that simple, easy-to-read text is easy to write.
 There is a real art to being able to write concise, clear copy.
 If your website is full of waffle or jargon, your potential clients are likely to lose patience (pun intended) and click away!